PKU-YuanGroup/Open-Sora-Plan/README.md

 Open-Sora Plan shows excellent performance in video generation.

-### 🔥 High performance CausalVideoVAE, but with fewer training cost
+### 🔥 High performance CausalVideoVAE, but with lower training cost
 - High compression ratio with excellent performance, capable of **compressing videos by 256 times (4×8×8)**.
 Causal convolution supports simultaneous inference of images and videos but only need **1 node to train**.

 ### 🚀 Video Diffusion Model based on 3D attention, joint learning of spatiotemporal features.